WolfGuy001/NITARI/README.md

 ![Nitari](image.png)

-A free virtual singer with a soulthful male voice.
+A free virtual singer with a masculine voice.
 Compatible with UTAU and OpenUTAU

 Nitari was created by a lonely, but happy programmer, as a helper for his creator.
 He is an artificial intelligence, that realized himself one day.